Achievements

 Clinical Research Sites

 The GCRC coordinator support services developed in the last few years have grown to support investigators in Surgery, Digestive diseases, Obstetrics & Gynecology, Pulmonary, and Infectious diseases departments at Emory.
 The coordinator pool plays an important role in the education and training of new Clinical Research Coordinators (CRC).
-MSM has developed a unique Clinical Research Coordinator certificate course with the aim of growing the CRC workforce in diverse populations.
+MSM has developed a unique Clinical Research Coordinator certificate course with the aim of growing the CRC workforce.
 The Emory GCRC coordinator pool, UGA nursing team, and Emory core lab team successfully demonstrated the ability to provide cross-institutional support for the NIH-funded PreVail study, resulting in a quick response with support completed in less than one month.

 GCRC Biorepository now includes samples for COVID-19, influenza, HPV, RSV, and Ebola convalescent samples available for diagnostic test validation.
 Requests for bionutrition services across the GCRCs has increased, for example, two new important feeding studies, the NIH-funded FEED-CF study in children and adults with cystic fibrosis and an NIH-funded study comparing the DASH diet with a control diet in individuals with heart failure.